john-cd/rust_howto/bk/src/language/lifetimes.md

 A lifetime represents the scope for which a reference is valid.
 Lifetime names are always prefixed with an apostrophe (e.g., `'a`, `'b`, `'static`).
 By convention, short, lowercase names are usually used. `'static` is a special lifetime that means the reference is valid for the entire duration of the program.

 Lifetimes can be added to function or method signatures, struct definitions, `impl` blocks, and references.
-When explictly added to references, the lifetime annotation is inserted after `&` and before the `mut` keywords or the type:
+When explicitly added to references, the lifetime annotation is inserted after `&` and before the `mut` keywords or the type:

 - `&'a i32`: a shared reference with an explicit lifetime `'a`.
 - `&i32`: a shared reference with an implicit lifetime (very common).